Chinese Music — History, Classifications, Artists, Eminent Songs, and Fun Facts

-Ordinary people have been an important part in regard to creating and spreading music, from work songs, marching songs, to folk songs, opera, and various music styles of different regions and ethnic groups.
+Ordinary people have played an important part in creating and spreading music, from work and marching songs to folk songs, opera, and various music styles of different regions and ethnic groups.

-Musicians from nobles and scholars, the ruling class of ancient China, have been the most respected and famous musicians in history, for their social status and privileges, as well as their exceptional talents.
+Musicians from nobles and scholars, the ruling class of ancient China, have been the most respected and famous musicians in history for their social status, privileges, and exceptional talents.

 Because of the high status of Guqin, most literati musicians were accomplished in their Guqin music, such as Confucius (551 BC — 479 BC), Bo Ya (about 387 BC — 299 BC), Ji Kang (224 — 263), Su Shi (1037 — 1101), and so on.